No more bank of Mum and Dad?

 Encourage work experience from a young age as well as a part time job so that they can experience different work environments and discover how they thrive best.

 For tips on how to educate younger children about money, needs and wants and cash flow, visit our Money Academy virtual classroom for lots of lessons.
-We also have a great article called '9 money lessons to teach your kids today' if you’d like to read a little more about the subject.
+We also have a great article called nine money lessons to teach your kids if you’d like to read a little more about the subject.

 Last updated on: